 In 1995, Van Lieshout founded his studio and has been working solely under the studio’s name ever since.
 The studio moniker exists in Van Lieshout’s practice as a methodology toward undermining the myth of the artistic genius.

-Over the past three decades, Van Lieshout has established a multidisciplinary practice that produces works on the borders between art, design, and architecture.
+Over the past three decades, Van Lieshout has established a multidisciplinary practise that produces works on the borders between art, design, and architecture.
 By investigating the thin line between manufacturing art and mass-producing functional objects, he seeks to find the boundaries between fantasy and function, between fertility and destruction.

 Van Lieshout combines an imaginative aesthetic and ethic with a spirit of entrepreneurship; his work has motivated movements in the fields of architecture and ecology, and has been internationally celebrated, exhibited, and published.